Center on Transnational Policing

 In summer 2023, Princeton University’s project team and selected graduate and undergraduate students traveled to Japan.
 Faculty members offered lectures at the University of Tokyo, visited the Tokyo Metropolitan Police headquarters and the police academy, and participated in meeting with the University of Tokyo faculty and students.
 Princeton students also visited the University of Tokyo campus and traveled with the faculty members to Hiroshima, where data visualization exhibit organized by the University of Tokyo faculty and students was held.
 The students presented their projects in a workshop and had the opportunity to visit the Peace Memoriam Museum and listen to an atomic bomb survivor.

-to teach courses collaboratively and organizing exhibits to showcase data visualization projects by students and faculty members.
+The project team plans to build on the partnership with the University of Tokyo by continuing to teach courses collaboratively and organizing exhibits to showcase data visualization projects by students and faculty members.

 police use of for study logo